networknt/light-doc/content/concern/service.md

 ### Tutorial

-The service module is one of the most important modules in light platform and a lot of other components are relying on it.
+The service module is one of the most important modules in the light platform and a lot of other components are relying on it.
 To help developers to learn it quickly, we have provided a [service tutorial][] in the tutorial section.

 [service tutorial]: /tutorial/common/service/